Managing your money

 - call us on the telephone number for your Centrelink payment

 Income Management is a way to help you manage your money to meet essential household needs and expenses.
 It is only available in certain locations.
-We will work with you to help you manage your Centrelink and Department of Veterans’ Affairs payments so some of the payment can be used to pay for personal and family essentials such as rent, bills, food and education.
+Your payments will not reduce but the way you receive them will change.
+We will work with you so that part of your Centrelink and Department of Veterans’ Affairs payments will be used to pay for things you and your family need such as rent, bills, food and education.
 Through Income Management you can learn to better manage your finances in the long term.

 The Rent Deduction Scheme is a free service that allows you to pay your state or territory housing authority rent through regular deductions from your Centrelink payments.
 The Rent Deduction Scheme is convenient and secure.